acids-ircam/neurorack/README.md

 ## Software

 You can find in the [`code/`](https://github.com/ninon-io/Impact-Synth-Hardware/tree/main/code) folder all the necessary Python code for running the Neurorack, along with the deep model based on a modified Neural Source-Filter (NSF) architecture.
+At this time, the first CV controls interpolation between different points of the latent descriptor space, and the three remaining CVs directly control high-level descriptors (loudness, centroid, inharmonicity).
+The first gate is used to output the corresponding current impact.